chemfiles/chemfiles/doc/bindings/fortran-api.rst

     :parameter string filename: The path to the trajectory file
     :parameter string mode: The opening ("r" for read or "w" for write) mode for the file.
     :optional integer status [optional]: The status code

+.. f:subroutine:: with_format(filename, mode, [, status])

+    Open a trajectory file using a given format to read the file.

+    :parameter string filename: The path to the trajectory file
+    :parameter string mode: The opening ("r" for read or "w" for write) mode for the file.
+    :parameter string format: The format to use
+    :optional integer status [optional]: The status code

 .. f:subroutine:: read(frame[, status])